rbnishant/ICOTokens/README.md

 # Steps to run scripts:

-1) Create a file with name 'privKey' and add the seed words of the ethereum account in it.
+1) Create a file with name `privKey` and add the seed words of the ethereum account in it.
 This address will become the owner address of the airdrop contract.

 2) Run command 'npm install'.